CiviCraft-Development/civicraft-wiki/docs/features/health.md

 Surgeries are advanced medical procedures available in hospitals for players with serious health issues or injuries.
 (Surgery info)

 ## Diagnostic Imaging
 Diagnostic imaging is essential for accurately diagnosing and treating health issues.
-The hospital offers several types of imaging:
-- **CT Scans:** Detailed images of internal organs and tissues.
-- **Ultrasounds:** Non-invasive imaging for soft tissues and organs.
-- **MRIs:** High-resolution images of organs and structures inside the body.
-- **X-Rays:** Quick imaging for bones and certain tissues.
-  (Give more details about how they are performed)
+Symptoms can overlap, and diagnostic imaging may be used to diagnose and treat a player illness!

+If a doctor finds diagnostic imaging necessary to properly identify and treat a patients's ailment, they'll take the patient to the appropriate room and run the associate command with producing diagnostic imaging results.
+The results returned will reveal if there is any discrepencies in which the doctor can then treat from there.
+It's important for doctors to be aware of what symptoms require which scan.
+Misdiagnosing a player may result in longer patient visit times, additional costs, and in some cases, legal consequences.

+### CT Scan
+-Image of the CT machine
+### Ultrasound
+-Image of the ultrasound machine
+### MRI
+-Image of the MRI machine
+### X-Ray
+-Image of the x-ray set-up